ukhtary30/ukhtary30.github.io/profile.md

 2. (2019/10 – 2021/09) Assistant Professor in Department of Physics, Tohoku University.

 3. (2018/04 – 2019/09) Japan Society for the Promotion of Science (JSPS) DC2 and PD Fellows in Department of Physics, Tohoku University.

+---

+## Fellowships / Awards

+1. (2018/04 – 2019/09) Japan Society for the Promotion of Science (JSPS) DC2 and PD Fellows in Department of Physics, Tohoku University.

+2. (2018/03) Aoba Shinkoukai Award awarded by Faculty of Science, Tohoku University.

+3. (2017/09) Outstanding Paper Award awarded by the Japan Society of Applied Physics (JSAP) in Fukuoka, Japan.

+---

+## Other activities

+1. (2016/04, 2017/04) Teaching Assistant: 電磁気学II演習 in Department of Physics, Tohoku University.

+2. (2016/10, 2017/10) Teaching Assistant: 統計物理学II演習in Department of Physics, Tohoku University.

+---